As said by Christopher Reeve:

 Life in Mumbai

-His first debut was with Aamir Khan in Sarfarosh in the year 1999 in which he acted as a terrorist.
+His first debut was with Aamir Khan in Sarfarosh in the year 1999 in which he played the role of a terrorist.
 He even acted in television serials like “Black Friday” of 2007 by Anurag Kashyap and this was known to be one of his big breaks.

 Recognition in Early Years